herdonyan/MedicalAi-research-group/content/home/welcome.md

 ---
 <br>

-The **Medical AI Research Group** has been a center of excellence for Medical Artificial Intelligence research, teaching, and practice since its founding in 2021.
+The **Medical AI Research Group** is focusing on  Medical Artificial Intelligence research, such as EHR analysis and individual treatment, since its founding in 2021.